-Dozens injured after coach overturns on M25
+Dozens injured after coach overturns on M25, as baby is born at scene

 -

-Dozens injured after coach overturns on M25
+Dozens injured after coach overturns on M25, as baby is born at scene

 Forty-one people were left injured after a coach overturned on the M25 near Swanley in Kent.